ZhangSteven/IB/README.md

 Is there a way to auto detect and fix this?

-3) No way to prevent from uploading the same trade file twice? how to prevent missing a trade file? record the total number of trades for each broker and match with Bloomberg tickets, maybe.
+3) No way to prevent uploading the same trade file twice or to prevent missing a trade file?
+Record the total number of trades for each broker and match with Bloomberg tickets, maybe.

+4) Trade cancellations cannot flow AIM to Geneva.

 # ver 0.22, 2018-12-31